pydata/pydata-sphinx-theme/docs/examples/graphviz.rst

 Inheritance Diagram
 -------------------

-Using :mod:`sphinx.ext.inheritance_diagram`, inheritance diagrams can be generated through :mod:`sphinx.ext.graphviz`.
-If the output of the inheritance diagrams are in SVG format, they can be made to conform to light or dark mode.
+If you use :mod:`sphinx.ext.inheritance_diagram` to generate inheritance diagrams with :mod:`sphinx.ext.graphviz`, and you output the inheritance diagrams in SVG format, they will automatically adapt to this theme's light or dark mode.

 To have the inheritance-diagram render to SVG, inside ``conf.py``, you need the following option.